NESCent/popgenInfo/DEVELOPER.md

 new methods and analyses.
 The population genetics community has worked hard to create data classes that can be used efficiently between packages, expanding the number of analyses that can be done by users in a reproducible manner.
-Utilizing common data types within your R package lowers the barrier between users current workflow and your new method or visualization.
+Utilizing common data types within your R package lowers the barrier between current workflows and your new method or visualization.

 Resources for writing R packages
 =======